atif-1402/anomshell/README.md

 ## Features and Usability

 ### 1) Bar
-A minimal, Omarchy‑native bar with clean workspace styling, status modules, and performance stats.
+A minimal bar with clean workspace styling, omarchy status modules, and performance stats.
 It’s theme‑aware, lightweight, and designed to stay out of the way while still being informative.

 Usage -
 - Omarchy button: opens the main launcher.